|Pilot 2nd Lt. Francis S. Love, O-736269 (survived) Dexter, Iowa

 Assigned to the 5th Air Force, 49th Fighter Group, 9th Fighter Squadron.
 No known nickname or nose art.

-On July 13, 1943 took off from Dobodura on a mission.
-During the mission, Love's windscreen fogged up, forcing him to bail out in the vicinity of Hercules Bay near the Mambare River to the west of Cape Ward Hunt.
+On July 13, 1943 took off from Dobodura piloted by 2nd Lt.
+Francis S. Love on a mission.
+During the flight, Love's windscreen fogged up, forcing him to bail out in the vicinity of Hercules Bay near the Mambare River to the west of Cape Ward Hunt.
 This P-38 was last by the formation making a 150 degrees turn to the right and headed out to sea.
 It is believed that the pilot had by then already bailed out, possibly due to engine trouble.
 No trace of pilot or plane was found.

 Fate of the Pilot